syall/knowit/content/posts/wrapping-it-up.md

 `badum tss`

-The topic I will cover is the relationship between functions, objects, data, code, etc., generic abstractions that coders work with everyday!
+On a more serious note, the topic I will cover is the relationship between functions, objects, data, code, etc., generic abstractions that coders work with everyday!

 Let's start with a simple canonical example in Java: